cyb-aa/windowsserverdocs.fr-fr/WindowsServerDocs/identity/ad-fs/development/ad-fs-build-custom-auth-method.md

          }
          }

-         /// Returns an array indicating the type of claim that that the adapter uses to identify the user being authenticated.
+         /// Returns an array indicating the type of claim that the adapter uses to identify the user being authenticated.
          /// Note that although the property is an array, only the first element is currently used.
          /// MUST BE ONE OF THE FOLLOWING
          /// "http://schemas.microsoft.com/ws/2008/06/identity/claims/windowsaccountname"